MathiasSchindler/monacc/docs/size.md

 - Marking with `__builtin_expect(fd < 0, 0)`
 - Moving error paths to cold sections

+In addition, consider **factoring error/usage reporting into a dedicated, linkable “heavy” object** so tools that choose “tiny mode” can return exit codes without pulling formatting and string-heavy helpers.

 ---

 ## Part 6: Specific Per-Tool Analysis